lemmatheultimate/weblog/posts/finite-isomorphic-types.md

 toFin {F = S `× T} [ a , b ] = concat (toFin a) (toFin b)
 ```

 The `toFin` function allows us to transform a value of a type into into an element of a finite set of the same cardinality.
-Explaining it and subsequent functions in detail is beyond the scope of this post, but you can get a feel for how it operates (and/or look here for [the completed source](http://todo.com)).
+Explaining it and subsequent functions in detail is beyond the scope of this post, but you can get a feel for how it operates (and/or look here at the [source code](https://github.com/lemmatheultimate/weblog/blob/master/posts/finite-isomorphic-types/FiniteIsomorphicTypes/Basic.agda)).
 The disjoint union case translates a value to the world of finite sets where we raise a particularly positioned finite set element to a bigger finite set but still in the same position.
 In the finite set world, the cartesian product case combines two finite sets positions into a single one corresponding to their position in the multiplication of both set cardinalities.

 ```haskell
 postulate